Scott W. Roberts

-Roberts has served on the board of directors of the Astronomical Society of the Pacific, and currently serves on the boards of the National Sharing the Sky Foundation, Astronomers Without Borders, and the International Dark-Sky Association.
+Roberts has served on the board of directors of the Astronomical Society of the Pacific, and the International Dark-Sky Association.
+He currently serves on the boards of the National Sharing the Sky Foundation and Astronomers Without Borders.

 - Explore Scientific Web Site